|Policy & Guidance|

 NIH-conducted and –supported Clinical research must conform to the NIH Policy and Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research (http://grants.nih.gov/grants/funding/women_min/guidelines_amended_10_2001.htm), in accord with section 492B of the PHS Act, added by the NIH Revitalization Act of 1993.
 The policy requires that women and members of minority groups and their subpopulations be included in NIH-conducted or supported clinical research, unless a clear and compelling rationale and justification establishes to the satisfaction of the NIH IC Director that inclusion is inappropriate with respect to the health of the subjects or the purpose of the research.
 Exclusion under other circumstances may be made by the Director, NIH, upon the recommendation of an IC Director based on a compelling rationale and justification.

 Investigators must also collect and annually report information on sex/gender, race, and ethnicity in clinical research studies.
-The OMB minimum standards for maintaining, collecting, and presenting data on race and ethnicity for all grant project is described in OMB Directive No. 15.
+The OMB minimum standards for maintaining, collecting, and presenting data on race and ethnicity for all grant projects are described in OMB Directive No. 15.
 The categories in this classification are social-political constructs and should not be interpreted as being scientific or anthropological in nature.
 The standards include five racial categories: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
 There are two categories for ethnicity: "Hispanic or Latino," and "Not Hispanic or Latino."

 When applicable, the sponsor of the IND/IDE, whether NIH, a grantee, or a third party, is legally responsible for meeting the FDA requirements for sponsors.
 If the sponsor is also the PI, then the sponsor will need to satisfy FDA's requirements for sponsor-investigators.
 If the IND/IDE sponsor is a third party, such as a pharmaceutical company or research organization under contract to a grantee or to a pharmaceutical company, the legal responsibility for monitoring the clinical trial and reporting to FDA rests with the sponsor rather than the grantee.
 This generally will be the case for larger, multi-site clinical trials.
 If the grantee is the IND/IDE holder, commonly referred to as an "investigator-initiated IND/IDE," the grantee or the investigator serves as the sponsor and assumes the legal responsibility.
 In any case, the grantee is ultimately responsible to NIH for ensuring compliance with the applicable requirements for protection of human subjects, including compliance with FDA's requirements.